-An easy vegan creamed spinach recipe.
+If you are vegan (or serving a vegan crowd) and need a classic dip or side dish recipe, look no further!
+This is a recipe for an easy vegan creamed spinach.
 If you love spinach, you're going to love this recipe!
-But of course, not everyone loves spinach, and creamed spinach is a bit of an old-fashioned dish at this point, but give it a chance!
+But of course, not everyone loves spinach, and creamed spinach is a bit of an old-fashioned dish, but give it a chance!

 Creamed spinach is a super quick and easy to prepare side dish that goes well with everything from vegetarian pasta to baked tofu.
-Using a soup mix as a short cut means that you can have a fresh vegetable side dish on the table in just minutes.
-And let's face it - canned spinach is nasty, nasty stuff, in my opinion, and frozen spinach isn't the greatest either.
-Fresh is where it's at when it comes to greens!
+Using a soup mix as a shortcut means that you can have a fresh vegetable side dish on the table in just minutes.
+This classic side dish is known as a steakhouse side, but that can easily change.
+Just serve it with any favorite entrees and your family will be sure to love it.

-Ingredient note: McCormick brand French Onion Dip Mix is vegan and can be used in this recipe.
-It comes in a little red packet and looks like this.
-Another vegan brand is called Simply Organic French Onion Dip Mix which looks like this.
-Some of the Lipton brand onion mixes (there are numerous options) are also vegan, such as their Kosher Recipe Secrets Onion Recipe Soup and Dip mix, but this contains MSG, which may or may not be an issue for you (I try to avoid it as much as possible).
-Even if you're not vegan, watch out for beef extract in some brands of onion soup and dip mix, if you're eating vegetarian, believe it or not!
+McCormick brand French Onion Dip Mix is vegan and can be used in this recipe.
+Another vegan brand is called Simply Organic French Onion Dip Mix.
+Some of the Lipton brand onion mixes (there are numerous options) are also vegan, such as their Kosher Recipe Secrets Onion Recipe Soup and Dip mix, but this contains MSG, which may or may not be an issue for you.
+If you choose to buy another brand, watch out for beef extract in some brands of onion soup and dip mix.
+Read all ingredients to make sure you are sticking with your vegan diet.